Rajpratik71/linux-manPages/ss.md

        ss [options] [ FILTER ]

 DESCRIPTION
        ss is used to dump socket statistics.
 It allows showing information similar to netstat.
 It can display more TCP and state informations than other tools.

 OPTIONS
-       When  no option is used ss displays a list of open non-listening sock‐ ets (e.g. TCP/UNIX/UDP) that have established connection.
+       When no option is used ss displays a list of open non-listening sockets (e.g. TCP/UNIX/UDP) that have established connection.

        -h, --help
               Show summary of options.